 Replenish Your Skin with some TLC

 Skincare is already an important part of my routine but after travelling I really like to further treat my face and skin.
 Due to sun exposure and change in climate my skin felt a bit stripped and looked lackluster from my previous trip.
 What I typically do is double masking – one for deep cleaning and the other for calming.
-I like to start with something that will get deep into my pores and also gently exfoliate.
+Starting with something that will get deep into my pores and also gently exfoliates is my first choice.
 I use the Rare Earth Deep Pore Cleansing Masque and Cleanser by Kiehl’s (you can use the link for free shipping).
 I love clay products and these products really pulls out the impurities and I notice my blemishes go down the next day.
 After this I use the Tea Tree Skin Clearing Face Mask by the Body Shop.
 It’s so cooling and invigorating that I usually chillout with a book while it’s drying.

 Take Some Time to Journal